igordejanovic/parglare/docs/disambiguation.md

 number = /\d+/ {prefer};
 ```

+!!! note

+    Implicit lexical disambiguation is controlled by `lexical_disambiguation`
+    parameter passed to `Parser`/`GLRParser` constructor.
+By default, `Parser`
+    uses implict disambiguation while `GLRParser` doesn't.

-In addition, you can also specify terminal to take a part in dynamic
+In addition, you can also specify that the terminal takes part in dynamic
 disambiguation:

 ```nohighlight